vlcn-io/cr-sqlite/README.md

 Whenever sqlite tries to write to a view, we intercept that write and write it to the conflict free base tables instead.
 This allows you to issue arbitrarily complex writes (e.g. UPDATE x WHERE condition) as `SQLite` will resolve the impacted rows via its query engine.

-https://github.com/tantaman/conflict-free-sqlite/tree/main/prototype/test-schemas
+You can view a set of manually constructed view and triggers here: https://github.com/tantaman/conflict-free-sqlite/tree/main/prototype/test-schemas

 # Perf